easy-software-ufal/catalog-test-smells/docs/source/index.rst

 Welcome to the Open Test Smell Catalog!
 ===================================

-Search for your smell using the **search** or the **sidebar**, if you already have an idea of where to look!
+Search for your smell using the search or the sidebar if you already know where to look, or browse by category in the left panel.
+There is a lot to see!

-The catalog intends to provide a visualization of the data set compiled in a Multivocal Literature Review.
-Treating the catalog as an open-source project enables any community member to submit a contribution as a pull request and help improve the catalog.
+The catalog provides a visualization of the data set compiled in a Multivocal Literature Review published here.
+Initially, it unifies 127 formal and informal sources (sites, personal blogs, even videos!).
+As the catalog is open-source, any community member can submit a contribution as a pull request and help improve it.
-We did not extract the technology to which the test smell was initially proposed.
-Therefore, the catalog does not include such information, except for the code example when available.

-The smells are presented grouped by Groups and Subgroups, with this segmentation proposed by Garousi *et al.*

-Every smell listed here contains at least one definition, one reference, and a code example, likely extracted from the reference listed.

-The catalog provides a helpful resource for software testing community members to better understand the test smells phenomena and helps avoid adding new names to existing test smells in an overlap.
+Every smell listed here contains at least a definition, reference, and code example, likely extracted from the listed bibliography, which provides much more information.
+We expect the catalog to be a helpful resource for software testing community members to understand better the test smells.
+In this sense, it may help avoid adding new names to existing test smells in an overlap.
 .. tip::

    Please help us keep this Catalog updated and contribute your own test smell findings.